dataledgerlabs/TxGuard/README.md

 - **Qubic Ecosystem Focus**
   **TxGuard** provides a first-mover advantage in the Qubic ecosystem, a rapidly evolving but currently under-analyzed blockchain platform capable of processing over 55 million smart contract executions per second.
 - **Cost Efficiency**
-  While platforms like Chainalysis offer potent features, their enterprise pricing may be out of reach for smaller institutions. **TxGuard** introduces a flexible tiered model that scales with institutional size and needs ([Chainalysis Pricing, 2025]).
+  While platforms like Chainalysis offer potent features, their enterprise pricing may be out of reach for smaller institutions.

 <br>